 - Capitoline Museum.
 Halls and halls of historic Rome, the Capitoline museum is a great place to get lost and release your inner art nerd.
 It has the John the Baptist painting by Caravaggio on display which isn’t so much a painting of a saint as it is a copy of Michelangelo’s work with a sub-erotic homosexual undertone.
 Great read if you’re curious what that all means.
 At the Capitoline Museum, you’ll find another Caravaggio: the Fortune Teller.

-- At the Palazzo Barberini you can see the Judith Beheading Holofernes.
-This work is typical Caravaggio as we see the scene at the most dramatic moment.
+- At the Palazzo Barberini, you can see the Judith Beheading Holofernes.
+This work is typical of Caravaggio as we see the scene at the most dramatic moment.
 No reflection afterward or contemplation before the act.
 No, we see Judith slaying Holofernes with the blood gushing from his head and Judith looking down on her act with determination and repulsion.